 - Mainly, Buckfast bees possess calm behaviour and a good temper.
 However, if you permit them to requeen naturally, the upcoming generation will have aggressive behaviour.
 To keep their aggression at a minimum level, you need to keep buying the queens for these honey bees yourself.

-- Due to the ability to survive winters, these honey bees make a massive amount of honey the whole year, the quality that most of the beekeepers desire.
+- Due to the ability to survive winters, these honey bees make a massive amount of honey the whole year, the quality that most beekeepers desire.

 Scientific name: Apis mellifera carnica

-- These bees are considered to be among the most suitable and favourite pick for the USA beekeepers.
+- These bees are considered to be among the most suitable and favourite picks for USA beekeepers.
 “Grey bee” is their nickname.